RouteLLM: Learning to Route LLMs with Preference Data: Methodology

-\paragraph{Similarity-weighted (SW) ranking} We adopt a Bradley-Terry (BT) model~\cite{bradley1952rank} similar to~\cite{chiang2024chatbot}.
-Given a user query $q$, we compute a weight $\omega_i = \gamma^{1 + S(q, \hat{q})}$~\footnote{We find that exponential scale works best in practice and choose $\gamma = 10$} for each query $q_i$ in the train set based on its similarity to $q$:
+\paragraph{Similarity-weighted (SW) ranking} We adopt a Bradley-Terry (BT) model~\citep{bradley1952rank} similar to \cite{chiang2024chatbot}.
+Given a user query $q$, we compute its cosine similarity to each query $q'$ in the train set, scaled according to the maximum cosine similarity for $q'$ in the dataset: